Brush, floss, brush!

 Good diet, great overall health, good hydration, good oral hygiene, regular visits to the dentist and hygienist.

-How does oral health impact my overall well-being?
+How does oral health affect my overall well-being?

 There are links between poor oral health and other systemic diseases.
 Most studies show that it is not a causative link (i.e poor oral health does not cause heart disease), rather those patients already affected by a chronic systemic disease (such as heart disease and diabetes) have more problems trying to manage their disease if their oral health is poor.
 It is more difficult to maintain good oral health if you are already chronically ill or on medication, so making sure excellent oral health is maintained while you are healthy will pay dividends in times of illness.